emgucv/emgucv/README.md

 ==================================================================

-Emgu CV is a cross platform .Net wrapper to the OpenCV image processing library.
-Allowing OpenCV functions to be called from .NET compatible languages such as C#, VB, VC++, IronPython etc. The wrapper can be compiled by Visual Studio, Xamarin Studio and Unity, it can run on Windows, Linux, Mac OS X, iOS, Android and Windows Phone.
+A cross platform .Net wrapper for the OpenCV image-processing library.
+Allows OpenCV functions to be called from .NET compatible languages.
+The wrapper can be compiled in Mono and run on Windows, Android, iOS, Mac OS and Linux.

 Build instructions can be found here: http://www.emgu.com/wiki/index.php/Download_And_Installation#Building_from_Git